-How to make a contact group on iPhone
+How to make a contact group on an iPhone

 How to make a Contact Group Using Groups (App)

-Groups is an app available on the App Store.
-It’s free and allows you to create groups without plugging your phone into your computer.
+Groups is a free app available in the App Store, one that allows you to create groups without plugging your phone into your computer.

 Step 1: Launch the App Store as you would normally on your iPhone.
-Then, enter “Groups” into the search field and install the app.
+Next, click the Search tab at the bottom and enter “Groups” in the search field at the top.
+Afterward, select Groups from the top of the resulting list and tap the Get button before tapping Install.

 Step 2: Launch Groups, and on the main page, select Add New Group.

 Step 3: On the New Group page, select No Contacts – Add Some.
 Then, select the people you’d like to include.
 Tap Done once you’ve added the desired people, and you’ll be given the option to name your group.
 To the right is a blue icon that you can tap to personalize your group icon.
 When you’re finished, hit Done in the upper-left corner.
-Keep in mind that you can add one person to multiple groups.
+Keep in mind that you can add the same person to multiple groups.

-Step 4: To add or remove people to and from existing groups, click on the group name and select Manage in the upper-right corner.
-Scroll through and select the contacts you wish to add or remove.
+Step 4: To add or remove people to and from an existing group, click on the group name and select Manage in the upper-right corner.
+Then, scroll through and select the contacts you want to add or remove.
 When finished, click Done in the upper-left corner and then the Group name at the top to return to the main page.

 Tip: Let your iPhone automatically sync with iCloud.
 That way, when your phone is connected to your computer, your groups will automatically be backed up to iCloud.

-Note: Update: We’ve included new instructions for adding a group using iCloud.